This document tracks downstream implementations and integrations of Gateway API and provides status and resource references for them.

 Apache APISIX is a dynamic, real-time, high-performance API Gateway.
 APISIX provides rich traffic management features such as load balancing, dynamic upstream, canary release, circuit breaking, authentication, observability, and more.

-v1alpha2 version of the specification for its Apache APISIX Ingress Controller, and status updates and documentation will be provided here as the work progresses.
+v1alpha2 version of the specification for its Apache APISIX Ingress Controller.

-Contour is an open source ingress controller for Kubernetes.
+Contour is a CNCF open source Envoy-based ingress controller for Kubernetes.

 Emissary-Ingress (Ambassador API Gateway)¶